ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Price and Payment

 They are price competitive and cheaper than Teabox and Vahdam Tea, given that their shipping fees are much lower.
-Also, if you purchase over CAD$60, shipping is free within Canada.
+Also, if you purchase over CAD $60, shipping is free within Canada.
 I always get free shipping!

 You can pay using your credit card or by calling them on the phone.